 Possess and show proof of insurance for your vehicle

-Live within 45-minute response time to the City of Stockton
+Live within a 45-minute response time to the City of Stockton

 EMT within one year of appointment